 - Comes in a range of designs

-Using window clings in RVs is ideal for windows you don’t want to add curtains or shades too, but you still want either a level of privacy or to lower heat penetration on sunny days.
+Using window clings in RVs is ideal for windows.
+You don’t want to add curtains or shades too, but you still want either a level of privacy or lower heat penetration on sunny days.